 I hold a Level 4 Diploma in Integrative Therapeutic Counselling (Person-Centred/CBT/Transactional Analysis), an Introduction to CBT Certificate and a Diploma in OCD Studies.

-My therapeutic experience has been gained with The OCD Treatment Centre, primary and secondary school work with the charity Place2Be, Brentwood Mind and Dove Counselling (bereavement counselling).
+My therapeutic experience has been gained with The OCD Treatment Centre, in primary and secondary school work for the charity Place2Be, Brentwood Mind and Dove Counselling (bereavement counselling).
 I have been working with clients with OCD in my own private practice since December 2019.

 British Association for Counselling & Psychotherapy